Junior Club Policies

 Injuries are a part of playing a contact sport.
 That said, we aim to minimise the likelihood of these and protect all players as best we can.
 Each team has at least one qualified first aid representative in attendance on game day.
 It is also the clubs policy that all players must wear mouth guards and players up to U12's must wear helmets.
 This is compulsory for both training and playing.

 The VJFC aligns with the AFL Guidelines, in that any player showing the signs or symptoms of concussion should be removed from the field immediately and referred to a medical practitioner.
 A concussed player must not return to school, training or playing before having a formal medical clearance.
-In addition, the VJFC Policy is that a concussed player will not be allowed to train or play for a minimum of one week and a signed medical clearance will be required before the player can train or play again.
+In addition, the VJFC Policy is that a concussed player will not be allowed to train or play for a minimum of 12 days and a signed medical clearance will be required before the player can train or play again.
 The medical clearance cannot be obtained on the same day as the concussion injury.
 There will be NO EXCEPTIONS and is inclusive of all final’s games.
 When the team trainer is present, they have the sole discretion to determine when a player is showing signs or symptoms of concussion.
 In the absence of a team trainer the team official present and who provides assistance has the sole discretion.

 In the event of a player receiving an injury, the AFL Community Website has some good reference guides to help with a first response.